 One of the five key commitments in the Crossroads philosophy is to the development of a student population of social, economic and racial diversity.
 Our community is a blend of cultures, ethnicities, socioeconomic statuses, religions and family types.
-42% of our students identify as students of color and 24% of our faculty identify as people of color.
+Forty-two percent of our students identify as students of color and 31.5 percent of our faculty identify as people of color.

 In the middle and upper school, social justice issues are woven into or are the basis of curricula for many classes.
 Our community seeks to actively engage in social justice issues in many ways, including classroom discussions, division-wide assemblies, lunchtime conversations, student-led clubs, and hosting of speakers who are experts in the field.

 In sixth grade, the beginning of middle school, there are approximately 95 students.
 In seventh and eighth grades there are approximately 120 students.
 Middle school class sizes range from 5–20.
 In ninth through twelfth grades there are approximately 125-130 students.
 Class sizes average 19 students, yet there can be as few as 5 and as many as 25 depending on the subject.